zihegao/zihegao.github.io/_pages/join-us.md

 nav: true
 ---

 We're seeking passionate students who are interested in photonic devices and advanced sensing/imaging systems.
-At the moment, we are hiring at all levels (**undergraduate**, **master**, and **PhD** positions, all fully funded).
-We also welcome summer interns.
+At the moment, we have one **PhD** opening for 2024 Fall admission.
+We also welcome undergraduate researchers and summer interns.

 If at least two of the following areas resonate with your passion, our research might be the perfect fit for you: